 Decide: repair, credit, or price

 Not every item should be repaired.
-Some are cheap and obvious—knock them out.
-Others are expensive or subjective—those may be better handled with pricing or a credit.
+Some are cheap and obvious, so knock them out.
+Others are expensive or subjective, so those may be better handled with pricing or a credit.

-The goal isn’t perfection.
+In short, the goal is not perfection.
 The goal is fewer surprises and stronger positioning.

 Document what you fix

-If you repair something, keep invoices and receipts.
+If you repair something, keep invoices, receipts, permits when applicable, and warranty information.
 In real negotiations, documentation is your friend.

 Don’t overreact to cosmetic notes

-Inspection reports can look scary because they’re long.
+Inspection reports can look scary because they are long.
 Many comments are maintenance reminders, not deal-breakers.
 A good listing strategy separates “real risk” from “normal homeownership.”

 Common seller mistakes we see with pre-inspections